-The University Honors College offers opportunities to all undergraduate students.
-For students with talent, drive, and curiosity, the UHC is a combination delivery system and support structure which seeks to maximize academic growth through individual effort and personal satisfaction.
+Students involved in research under the mentorship of a faculty member can explore the variety of funding opportunities available to undergraduate students.
 Some students apply for this funding while pursuing an honors project in Psychology and/or a BPhil degree through the University Honors College (UHC).
-Check each program for details and deadline information.
-Awards available in fall, spring and summer terms.
+Check each program for deadline information.

 Summer Undergraduate Research Awards